drashland/.github/CONTRIBUTING.md

     ```
 8. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/) with a clear title and description against the `master` branch and follow the instructions in the pull request template.

     As a rule of thumb, ___always___ format your code using `deno fmt` before opening your pull request.
-Run this as your last single commit.
-If you forgot to correctly format it, just add a commit with the message *deno fmt* (e.g., `git commit -m "deno fmt"`).
+If you forget to format your code, just add a commit with the message *deno fmt* (e.g., `git commit -m "deno fmt"`).
 The CI will fail if `deno fmt` is not performed.

-***Note:*** It is recommended that you *"clean up"* your commits before opening a pull request.
+Note: It is recommended that you *"clean up"* your commits before opening a pull request.
 Maybe take a look at `git rebase --interactive` to do this.

 ## Code Style Guidelines